RafaGomezGuillen/whatsapp-ai-assistant/README.md

 ## Configuration

-Replace GROQ_API_KEY and BING_COOKIE with your values, please note that BING_COOKIE is the _U cookie
+in `start.sh` file Replace GROQ_API_KEY and BING_COOKIE with your values, please note that BING_COOKIE is the _U cookie

 ## Running
     ```bash